claudebox: Claude Code in Docker, Now With Six Ways to Break Your Production Server

 --json-schema '{"type":"object","properties":{"author":{"type":"string"},"title":{"type":"string"}}}'

-Output formats: text (default), json (single JSON result with cost/token breakdown), stream-json (NDJSON with per-event details — system init, assistant responses, tool use, tool results, rate limit events, final result).
+Output formats: text (default), json (single result object with cost and token breakdown), json-verbose (same as json but with a turns array showing every tool call, tool result, and assistant message — full visibility into what Claude did), stream-json (NDJSON, one event per line — system init, assistant responses, tool use, tool results, rate limit events, final result).

 API Mode

-Set CLAUDE_MODE_API=1 to run the container as an HTTP API server instead of interactive mode.
-Useful for integrating Claude into other services via docker-compose:
+Set CLAUDE_MODE_API=1 to run the container as an HTTP API server.
+Plug it into a docker-compose stack and other services can talk to Claude over HTTP:

 services: